fg6/YeastStrainsStudy/README.md

         $ ./launchme.sh nanoclean <strain>

         !!!!!
 Warning  !!!!!
-        Please run this only after Step 3 and only if Step 3 show no errors or warnings, otherwise you will have to download everything again!
+        Please run this only after Step 3 and only if Step 3 showed no errors or warnings, otherwise you will have to download everything again!